 Embedding data across the organisation also minimises the risk of a significant historical hurdle for Professional Services firms – retaining and consolidating Intellectual Property.
 The traditional partner model means significant knowledge, expertise and IP can be lost when partners change roles, retire, or leave the firm.
 But when this knowledge is documented and turned into actionable insights and data, every team member can benefit.

 Fundamentally, the switch to data represents a shift from a highly traditional business model to a dynamic, agile one.
 The traditional client relationship is changing, and firms must adapt to remain competitive, maintain client loyalty and identify new revenue opportunities.

 Empowered by connected data both internally and as part of the client relationship, Professional Services firms are free to do their best work.
 Expertise is backed up by rock-solid data, enabling firms to offer deeper insights and more holistic service to their clients.
-Teams can grow their knowledge and expertise, be a more valuable partner, and demonstrate their value to clients.
+Teams can grow their knowledge and expertise, be more valuable partners, and demonstrate their value to clients.

 Salesforce enables Professional Services companies to manage this digital change.
 Our industry-specific, Client-Centric Performance platform lays the strong foundation, unifying data across the whole firm and democratising access across the company.
 Without traditional silos, companies can move faster and more dynamically – which, in turn, builds fruitful, long-term client relationships.
 Supported by Salesforce engagement tools, staff are able to respond more effectively to every client – while rich data ensures the firm is delivering on client expectations and finding new opportunities for business development.
 Data is the tool that ultimately maximises performance – and revenue – for Professional Services firms.